File: coreutils.info, Node: cut invocation, Next: paste invocation, Up: Operating on fields

 ('-s') option is specified.

-fields, and ignore leading and trailing blanks.
+characters to separate fields, and ignores leading and trailing

 awk '{print $2}' # print the second field

-awk '{print $NF-1}' # print the penultimate field
+awk '{print $(NF-1)}' # print the penultimate field

 awk '{print $2,$1}' # reorder the first two fields